 A few weeks ago, we put on our stretchy pants and in a span of about 40 hours, sampled food and drinks from 20 different places to eat in Kansas City, Kansas.
 Yes, we ate a good amount barbecue – a local tradition and favorite.
 But we also tasted foods and beverages that took us on a culinary journey around the world, right from the Midwest.
 Here’s a look inside our sponsored foodie tour in Kansas City, Kansas.
 All opinions expressed are our own, like our opinion that this tray of barbecue from Rosedale Barbeque was amazing.

 If you go to Kansas City, Kansas, and don’t eat barbecue, did you even go to Kansas City?
-Our foodie tour began with a barbecue buffet (top photo) on the patio at Chateau Avalon, catered by Joe’s BBQ, Wood Yard BBQ, and Slaps BBQ.
+Our foodie tour began with a barbecue buffet (top photo) on the patio at Chateau Avalon.
+Joe’s BBQ, Wood Yard BBQ, and Slaps BBQ catered this meaty extravaganza.
 During our tour, we also dined in at Rosedale Barbeque (bottom left photo).
 Family owned and operated since 1934, Rosedale began as a neighborhood hot dog and beer stand.
 While customers loved the cold, 25-cent beer, what they really desired was barbecue.
-So the family began serving what the people wanted and the business has been one of the locals’ favorite places to eat in Kansas City, Kansas, ever since.
+So, the family began serving what the people wanted.
+The business has been one of the locals’ favorite places to eat in Kansas City, Kansas, ever since.

 Foodie tip: Try all the sauces at Rosedale Barbecue and purchase a bottle of your favorite to take home.
 Also, the crinkle fries and the cheesy potato bake are great sides with any dish.